huaminghuangtw/Dear-Today-Me/Dear-Today-Me.md

 [Discipline now, freedom later.](https://x.com/RyanHoliday/status/1698727749165387969) Hard now, easy later.
 [Only the disciplined ones in life are free.](https://www.youtube.com/shorts/hywDs1dhTOI) The labor will pass, but the rewards will last.

-[Do hard things.](https://x.com/hubermanlab/status/1720932074318635396?lang=en) Seek intensive hardships to forge self-discipline and self-control.
+[Do hard things.](https://x.com/hubermanlab/status/1720932074318635396) Seek intensive hardships to forge self-discipline and self-control.
 You will feel incredibly great afterwards.
 Eat the frog.
 Build your evidence pool.
 Be accountable and reliable.
 Confidence is built, not born.

 Life is never going to be easy.
+Everything is difficult until you know how to do it.
 [Everything you want to earn in life is on the other side of hundreds of things that suck.](https://x.com/SahilBloom/status/1731017312398963015)

 Life is hard.
 Choose your hard.
 Use the difficulty.
 Find your edge.
 Remember that: The right way is the hard way.
 The obstacle is the way.
 We all struggle; it's just part of human nature.